code-ventage/ia-final-project-back/README.md

 ## Requirements

 - Java 11 or higher
-- SWI-Pl installed in your machine
+- SWI-Pl installed on your machine
 - Maven

 ## Authors